 Prior to the start of WWII, the United States was the only prominent nation without any government-sponsored radio service, content with leaving that to commercial and private entities.
 The exception to this was the little known, but extremely important, Foreign Broadcast Intelligence Service (FBIS), established nine months prior to the attack on Pearl Harbor.
 The FBIS was charged with keeping abreast of what the enemy radio was broadcasting to its own people, to neutrals, and to enemies.
 To most Americans, however, better known were radio addresses from the front, as well as Roosevelt’s “fireside” chats which he gave since 1933.

 Besides news, government-sponsored broadcasts pushed the message of recycling and planting “Victory” gardens, as well as conservation efforts for water, gas, and electricity.
 However, the true legacy was overseas news programs geared toward a foreign audience, such as Voice of America, which we will discuss further in the next part.

 Domestic propaganda under fire

-Despite these misgivings, the American people seemed to accept this as a necessary evil.
-But even this was a stretch, which was probably the reason WWII was the last time the U.S. would engage in such large-scale wartime domestic propaganda.
-Luckily for the Roosevelt Administration, the need to galvanize the American public into WWII was not as necessary as WWI was.
-An unprovoked Japanese attack did much more than a sinking of a passenger ship or telegram promising an alliance with Mexico could ever do.
+Despite these misgivings, the American people seemed to accept domestic propaganda as a necessary evil.
+But still, WWII was the last time the U.S. would engage in such large-scale wartime domestic propaganda.
+Luckily for the Roosevelt Administration, the need to galvanize the American public in WWII was not as high as in WWI.
+An unprovoked Japanese attack did much more to inflame the American patriotic spirit than the sinking of a passenger ship or telegram promising an alliance with Mexico could ever do.
 Besides, the real effort was needed toward the foreign audience on and off the battlefield.
 The next part will explore what those efforts specifically entailed.